Letters of Reference

 Please see the Manual for Academic Promotion for more information on letters of reference (pg 28, 4.3.1).

-The candidate must provide a minimum of eight names of potential student referees.
+The candidate must provide a minimum of eight and no more than twelve names of potential student referees.

 These students should be: